 Think about it: Two newborn rabbits are placed in a fenced-in yard and left to, well, breed like rabbits.
 Rabbits can't reproduce until they are at least 1 month old, so for the first month, only one pair remains.
 At the end of the second month, the female gives birth, leaving two pairs of rabbits.
 When month three rolls around, the original pair of rabbits produce yet another pair of newborns while their earlier offspring grow to adulthood.
 This leaves three pairs of rabbit, two of which will give birth to two more pairs the following month.

 The order goes as follows: 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144 and on to infinity.
-Each number is the sum of the previous two.
+The equation that describes it looks like this: Xn+2= Xn+1 + Xn.
+Basically, number is the sum of the previous two.
 This series of numbers is known as the Fibonacci numbers or the Fibonacci sequence.
-The ratio between the numbers (1.618034) is frequently called the golden ratio or golden number.
+The ratio between the numbers in the Fibonacci sequence (1.6180339887498948482...) is frequently called the golden ratio or golden number.